AdobeDocs/app-builder/src/pages/guides/tips_tricks.md

 ## Returning Large Response Payload

 You can return a [response payload of max 1MB](/apis/experienceplatform/runtime/docs#!adobedocs/adobeio-runtime/master/guides/system_settings.md) in an Adobe I/O Runtime action.
 That is more than enough for the majority of the use cases we have seen so far.
-However, if your action would return a larger payload than the 1MB limit, we provide a scalable solution with [Project Firefly Files SDK](https://github.com/adobe/aio-lib-files).
+However, if your action would return a larger payload than the 1MB limit, we provide a scalable solution with [App Builder Files SDK](https://github.com/adobe/aio-lib-files).
 It allows you to [persist a binary file to the blob storage](https://github.com/adobe/aio-lib-files/blob/master/doc/api.md#Files+write), obtain [a temporary downloadable URL](https://github.com/adobe/aio-lib-files/blob/master/doc/api.md#Files+generatePresignURL) and return an [HTTP Redirect response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/302) to the file with this URL.
 Below is a simple code snippet to demonstrate that.

 ```javascript
 const fileLocation = '/private-dir/large-image.png'